-A key element of the Society's purpose is to be socially responsible and to make a positive impact to the local community.
-As a member-owned business, community is close to our hearts and we offer support not only through the products and services that we provide, but also by donating our time, skills, and resources.
+A key element of the Society's purpose is to be socially responsible and to make a positive difference to the local community.
+As a member-owned business, community is close to our hearts and we offer support not only through the products and services we provide, but also by donating our time, skills, and resources.
+After a three year successful and highly rewarding partnership with Maggies Cancer charity, we have chosen Prostate Cymru as our Charity of the year in 2025 as we look to support the vital care the charity provides in our communities.